xuan69/Hemmersbach-at-work-click/README.md

-# Objective
+## Objective
 If you are a Hemmersbach engineer you need to log into work every day.

+## Usage
-This is a php script to be used as a CRON job using web hosting providers to check you in using your custom link.
+This is a php script to be used as a CRON job using a web hosting provider to check you in using your custom link.

+Edit the script and add your custom url.